 In China, as shown in Figure 1, after completing 9 years of compulsory education in primary school and junior high school, students take a final examination.
-Those with sufficiently high scores enroll in senior high schools; those who do not meet the entrance requirements for senior high schools attend vocational schools at the secondary level.
+Those with sufficiently high scores enrol in senior high schools; those who do not meet the entrance requirements for seni-or high schools attend vocational schools at the secondary level.
 In 2017, the percentage of enrolment in senior high schools and vocational schools was 51.9% and 42.1%, respectively, at the national level (Wang & Liu, 2018).

-As also shown in Figure 1, graduates of senior high schools enroll in universities or higher vocational institutes, depending on their Gaokao (National College Entrance Examination) scores.
-The rate of enrolment of senior high school graduates in Bachelor's degree internationalization differs between geographical regions of China.
-For instance, enrolment in Tianjin city is 79.43%, that in Beijing is 68.91%, and that in Sichuan province is 30.89%.
-Those whose Gaokao scores do not meet the entrance requirements for Bachelor's internationalization go to higher vocational institutes.
-In 2018, taking Guangdong province, for example 7, 23.01% of students attending secondary vocational schools enroll in higher vocational institutes.
-The remainder enters the workforce directly.
-They are not eligible to take the Gaokao examination for university entrance, because they hold vocational rather than academic qualifications at the secondary level (Zhong Zhuan).
+As also shown in Figure 1, graduates of senior high schools enrol in universities or higher vocational institutes, depending on their Gaokao (National College Entrance Examinati-on) scores.
+The rate of enrolment of senior high school graduates in Bachelor's degree programmes differs between geographical regions of China.
+For instance, enrolment in Tianjin city is 79.43%, that in Beijing is 68.91%, and that in Sichuan province is 30.89%.6 Those whose Gaokao scores do not meet the entrance requireme-nts for Bachelor's programmes go to higher vocational institutes.
+In 2018, taking Guangdong province for example7, 23.01 % of students attending secondary vocational schools enrol in higher vocational institutes.
+The remainder enter the workforce directly.
+They are not eligible to take the Gaokao examination for university entrance, because they hold vocational rather than academic qualifications at secondary level (Zhong Zhuan).
 However, they have the opportunity to pursue self-study to gain a higher vocational degree (Da Zhuan) first and then go to university to obtain a Bachelor's degree.